 Summer: June, July, August

-There’s only one word to describe a Miami summer and that’s hot.
+There’s only one word to describe a Miami summer: hot.
 Temperatures can reach the high 90s and rain is frequent.
 But, despite the mosquitoes, frizzy hair, and constant sweat, this is still one of the most popular times to visit the city.
 The beach in Miami is definitely at its best during the summer, the water is warm and the waves are perfect.
 Sunblock and bug spray are a must during summer, even on a cloudy day it’s easy to get sunburn.
 It’s also the heart of mosquito season, so try and stay covered during early evening hours or right after a rainfall when the mosquitoes are out the most.

 Events to Check out: